 - Chemicals: household cleaning products, cosmetics, flame retardants, air freshener, pollution, pesticides, plastics, fuels, industrial chemicals, dyes, textiles, preservatives, etc.

-- Diet: too much sugar, too many refined foods, skeletonized processed foods that lack nutrients, fake foods, additives and preservatives
+- Diet: too much sugar, too many refined foods, skeletonized processed foods that lack nutrients, fake foods (think gummy bears and Doritos), additives and preservatives, inflammatory vegetable oils like corn and soy.

 - Hormones: estrogen dominance contributes to breast, ovarian, uterine cancer.